Architectural Emporium Kempston St, Liverpool

 Clients:

-Bluecoat / Climbing Hangar / Equans / Futureyard / Global Grooves / Homebaked Community Land Trust / Integras / Islington Mill Arts Club / Kazimier / Knowsley Council / Lawton Hotels / MAKE / Merseyside Domestic Violence Service / Mission Mars / More Music / Open Door / Powys Dance / Rochdale Borough Council / Royal Court Theatre / Royal Liverpool Philharmonic / TATE / Team Oasis / The Africa Centre / Tesni / Urban Splash / Views / Villa Medical Centre / Walk The Plank / Wirral Council / Your Trust – Rochdale.
+Bluecoat / CERT / Climbing Hangar / Equans / Futureyard / Global Grooves / Homebaked Community Land Trust / Integras / Islington Mill Arts Club / Kazimier / Knowsley Council / Lawton Hotels / MAKE / Merseyside Domestic Violence Service / Mission Mars / More Music / Open Door / Positive Futures / Powys Dance / Rochdale Borough Council / Royal Court Theatre / Royal Liverpool Philharmonic / TATE / Team Oasis / The Africa Centre / Tesni / Urban Splash / Views / Villa Medical Centre / Walk The Plank / Wirral Council / Your Trust – Rochdale.

 Toby Wallis